lookit/lookit-docs/docs/source/researchers-day-to-day-study-operation.rst

 an additional survey page to your study to ask for the participant's email, as long as it is clear that that information will only be used to send payment.

-Participant compensation should never depend on the child’s behavior - *even if the child fusses out and/or the data is unusable*.
+Participant compensation should never depend on the child's behavior - *even if the child fusses out and/or the data is unusable*.
 In general, this means we try to pay anyone who submits a valid consent video.
-Payment for the parent’s/child’s time is ethical; accidentally paying the parent to take extraordinary measures to get their child to sit through the study because they think that’s necessary to get paid is not :)
+Payment for the parent's/child's time is ethical; accidentally paying the parent to take extraordinary measures to get their child to sit through the study because they think that's necessary to get paid is not :)

+Very rarely, you may have people take your study who are not operating in good faith - XXX START HERE.

 The exception to the above guideline is that if someone tries the study but only gets a very short way in (maybe only consent), then comes back